Start planning your trip

-The Yakudoshi year is different for both men and women.
-For men, it's the ages of 25, 42, and 61.
-For women, it's the ages of 19, 33, 37, and 61.
-Yakudoshi is also referred to as honyaku (本厄), which means inauspicious year.
-The year before yakudoshi is referred to as maeyaku (前厄), which roughly means "before bad luck"; the year after is called atoyaku (後厄), which translates to "after bad luck".
-It is recommended that you take special care in terms of sickness and mishaps over these three years.
+The Yakudoshi year is different for men and women.
+For men, it's typically the ages of 25, 42, and 61.
+For women, it occurs during the ages of 19, 33, 37, and 61.
+Yakudoshi is also referred to as "honyaku," which stresses that the individual may have a misfortunate year.

-※There are some Buddhist sects that may not practise yakuyoke.
+※Some Buddhist sects may not practice yakuyoke.

 Whether you decide to do yakuyoke or yakubarai, you need to pay a fee called "kitouryou" in Japanese.
 The shrine or temple determines the cost, but the standard price is generally around 5,000 yen per occasion.

 There are many yakuyoke and yakubarai services taking place at the beginning of the year.
 Some people believe starting the new year with a fresh slate requires getting rid of the bad luck amassed over a year.

 However, there is a year-round religious service called "kito" where you can pay for divine protection from either Shinto or Buddhist deities.
 Although no dress code is enforced, entering a shrine or temple will require you to take off your shoes.

 Walking barefoot in these sacred spaces is considered both rude and unsightly.
 To avoid a cultural faux pas, it's recommended to wear socks or stockings during your visit.